 Were monkeys forced to pick your coconuts?

 Many kind people choose coconut milk instead of cow’s milk because they don’t want to support cruelty to animals.
-But a disturbing PETA investigation reveals that terrified young monkeys in Thailand are kept chained, abusively trained, and forced to climb trees to pick coconuts that are used to make coconut milk and other products.
+But a disturbing PETA investigation reveals that terrified young monkeys in Thailand are kept chained, abusively trained, and forced to climb trees to pick coconuts as fast as possible.
+These coconuts are used to make coconut milk and other products.

 Chained and Driven Insane

-Following PETA’s investigation, more than 25,000 stores will no longer purchase these brands’ products, with the majority also no longer buying any coconut products sourced from Thailand monkey labor.
+Following PETA Asia's investigation, more than 26,000 stores will no longer purchase this brand's products and the majority will no longer buy any coconut products derived from Thailand monkey labor.

-Many monkeys are reportedly illegally abducted from their families and homes when they’re just babies.
+Reportedly, many monkeys are illegally abducted from their families and homes when they’re just babies.
 They’re fitted with rigid metal collars and kept chained or tethered for extended periods.

 Denied the freedom to move around, socialize with others, or do anything else that is important to them, these intelligent animals slowly lose their minds.
 Driven to desperation, they pace and circle endlessly on the barren, trash-strewn patches of dirt where they’re chained.